fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

 ## Step 6.3

-Next, would be to make our Spiked CanonBall fall.
-As in the previous chapter to do this, we
+Time to make our spiked cannonball fall.

+As in the previous chapter, we will:

-1. Create variables that dictate the position of our Spiked CanonBall
+1. Create variables that dictate the position of our spiked cannonball.

-2. Change our `UI.Area` :Position tag to use this variable
+2. Change our `UI.Area`'s `position` parameter to use this variable.

-3. Change the variable by using velocity and acceleration
+3. Change the variable by using velocity and acceleration.

+Initialize the code variables that we will be using to move our spiked cannonball.

 === "Code Added"